 4 Mistakes to Avoid When Paying off Debt

 If you’re paying down your debt, then you know it’s a challenging undertaking.
-And if you’ve got a lot of debt to work through, it can also be a lengthy one.
-Which is why it’s tempting to look for ways to speed up the process.
-In doing so, you will encounter options that seem to be a shortcut to dumping your debt, but in the end, could cost you both money and time.
+And if you’ve got a lot of debt to work through, it can also be a lengthy one, which is why it’s tempting to look for ways to speed up the process.
+However, in doing so you will encounter options that seem to be a shortcut to dumping your debt, but in the end, could cost you both money and time.

 Not Having an Emergency Fund

 In an attempt to put as much money as possible towards your debt, you may be inclined to forgo having an emergency fund.

 This decision could hurt you.
-An emergency of some kind—whether it’s unexpected car repair or a medical expense—is likely to occur while you are paying off your debt.
+An emergency of some kind — whether it’s unexpected car repair or a medical expense — is likely to occur while you are paying off your debt.
 If you’re not prepared, you may end up going deeper into debt.
-A recent Bankrate survey shows that 36 percent of Americans would either borrow from friends or family, take out a loan, or use credit cards to handle a $1,000 emergency.
+A Bankrate survey showed that 36 percent of Americans would either borrow from friends or family, take out a loan, or use credit cards to handle a $1,000 emergency.

 Avoid this mistake by maintaining a small cash cushion while you are paying down your debt.

 Taking out a Home Equity Loan

 The lure of taking out a home equity loan or line of credit to pay off your consumer debt can be quite appealing — you can “wipe out” your credit card debt and other payments in one fell swoop, in exchange for a single payment at one interest rate.
 This can make your debt situation feel more organized and less overwhelming.

 But this can turn out to be a mistake, on many levels.
 For starters, you are clearing your unsecured debt but increasing what you owe on your secured debt.
 Should you have trouble paying your home equity loan, your home could be in jeopardy.